 Finally, EWEB seeks to stay aware of all relevant grant, tax, and incentive programs available from state and federal programs to maximize GHG reduction opportunities and simultaneously improve resilience and climate adaptation and we regularly work with our local partners to advance community approaches to emissions reduction efforts.

-• Greenhouse gas emissions inventory results for calendar year 2023
+• Greenhouse gas emissions inventory for operational emissions only for calendar year 2024.